 The dev blog has detailed instructions on configuring your environment to allow you to checkout pull requests with this simple command:

 If you're interested in contributing to Ghost and don't know where to start, here's a few tips:

 - The beginner label indicates issues which should be suitable for someone new to the Ghost codebase

 - The help wanted label highlights issues that need a champion

-If you're still stuck, please come join us in slack and let us know what you're interested in!
+If you're still stuck, please come join us in our forum and let us know what you're interested in!

 If you're trying to determine whether or not a feature you're interested in will be implemented in Ghost core, there are 4 key principles:

 - Is it fundamentally core to publishing digital content?
 Would it likely be useful to the majority of our user base?
 If yes, then it will probably be in Ghost core.
 E.g I18n, post scheduling, etc.

 - Is it so large and complex that other companies have entire teams and infrastructures dedicated to it?
 Then it will probably be provided through 3rd party integrations.
 E.g. Comments, and media management.